HedgeDocs/HedgeDocs.github.io/hedgedocs/guides/hedgehog-engine/blueblur/levels/importing-terrain.md

 After that, go to "File" and press "Save Stage Data" and "Save Stage Terrain".

-#### Part 4 (Creating Skybox - Recommended)
+#### Part 4 (Creating Skybox - Optional but Recommended)

 Skyboxes in Sonic Generations are just regular .model files.
-Though not mandatory for the game to boot, they are recommended so that your level at least has a sky to look at.
+Though not mandatory for the game to boot, they are recommended so that your level at least has a sky for you to look at.
 You can take these from the original levels or create one yourself.

 ##### Making one yourself
 Export your skybox model from Blender into an Assimp compatible file format.
 Then, using ModelConverter, drag and drop the model file into the Sonic Generations .bat file.
 This will generate the .model file, as well as material files.
 You will need to convert the textures of your skybox manually into the DDS format.